MicrosoftDocs/azure-docs/articles/defender-for-cloud/enable-permissions-management.md

 1. Select **Save**.
 1. After a few seconds, you'll notice that:

-    - Your subscription has a new Reader assignment for the Permissions Management app.
+    - Your subscription has a new Reader assignment for the Cloud Infrastructure Entitlement Management application.

     - The new **Azure CSPM (Preview)** standard is assigned to your subscription.